-- A. The applicant or withdrawn student will receive a letter from the Student Deans, stating his/her denial of admission or administrative withdrawal. - B. The applicant/withdrawn student may write a letter of appeal to the President's Cabinet in which he/she provides the following information: - 1.
-Disclosure of the nature of the offense for which he/she has been convicted. - 2.
-Justification for consideration of admission/reinstatement. - Statement acknowledging his/her understanding that his/her identity and status as a convicted sex offender will be publicized on the College campus in accordance with federal and state law if he/she is admitted or reinstated.
+- The applicant or withdrawn student will receive a letter from the Student Services, stating his/her denial of admission or administrative withdrawal. - The applicant/withdrawn student may write a letter of appeal to the President's Cabinet in which he/she provides the following information: - o Disclosure of the nature of the offense for which he/she has been convicted. - Justification for consideration of admission/reinstatement. - Statement acknowledging his/her understanding that his/her identity and status as a convicted sex offender will be publicized on the University campus in accordance with federal and state law if he/she is admitted or reinstated.